 The Music Program at Holy Family Catholic Schools is compromised of Band, Choir, and Orchestra programs.
 While a primary benefit for students participating in the music program is discovering their musical talent, it also allows students to develop a sense of responsibility, work ethic, and collaboration that is unique to the music classroom.
-It is highly recommended that students begin participating in choir in 4th grade, and band/orchestra in the 6th grade if interested in music.
+It is highly recommended that students begin participating in choir in fourth grade, and band/orchestra in the sixth grade if interested in music.
 Beginning to learn music in later years may be challenging due to school and homework loads.

 Liturgical Choir is an extracurricular activity that meets every Wednesday after school for rehearsal.
 This Choir leads the music for each of our school Masses.
 Students learn skills for choral singing including unison and in two/three-part harmony.
 They are offered the opportunity to grow in their faith as prayer leaders through their ministry at weekly school Mass.
 Experienced singers are invited to audition to be part of the cantor ministry for our school liturgies.